Experienced Practitioners

 Andrew Nugent-Head Alternative Clinic

-Andrew Nugent-Head, Chief Practitioner of Oriental Medicine, MSOM
+Andrew Nugent-Head, Chief Practitioner

 Chinese Medicine & Acupuncture | The Alternative Clinic

-Chief Practitioner JulieAnn Nugent-Head, MD (China)
+JulieAnn Nugent-Head, MD (China) Chief Practitioner

 After earning a master’s degree in Chinese medicine in the United States, JulieAnn completed internships at KuanJie Hospital in Beijing in 2003 and 2004.
-Realizing the medicine that was practiced in China was worlds away from what she had learned in TCM school in the west, JulieAnn decided to move to China full time in 2006.
+Realizing the medicine that was practiced in China was worlds away from what she had learned in the west, JulieAnn decided to move to China full time in 2006.

 In 2010, JulieAnn received a scholarship to attend the Chinese language medical doctorate program at the Zhejiang University of Chinese Medicine.
 During this time, JulieAnn and husband Andrew lived in the tea hills of Hangzhou with their three children, becoming a local attraction as the ‘pet foreigners’ and ‘village doctors’ of the Dragon Well Tea Village.